GuoZheXinDeGuang/MappingNYC_MapMerge/README.md

 ```bash
 rosrun interactive_slam odometry2graph
 ```
-Open the file you just merged, and you can do further adjustment.
+Open the file you just merged, and you can do further adjustment using InteractiveSlam.